 Overview: Human Resources professionals often must be aware of and comply with employment law in other countries, which can vary widely.
-XpertHR's International Manual is a valuable HR tool for anyone responsible for looking after staff based outside the US and covers the following key multinational areas:
+Our International tool is a valuable HR resource for anyone responsible for looking after staff based outside the US and covers the following key multinational areas:

-In addition, XpertHR's International Manual includes the Guide for Global Employers, which provides an overview of the main issues organizations face when they employ staff in more than one country.
+In addition, International includes the Guide for Global Employers, which provides an overview of the main issues organizations face when they employ staff in more than one country.

 Author: Melissa A. Silver, JD, Legal Editor